georgeeng/Connect_4/readme.md

 //More

 The `Game` class keeps track of the board and the relevant streaks on the board, in an object called `totalStreaks`.
+Total streaks will keep track of the current streaks within a game, so that we can set a value(score) to that certain game state.
+We have `red2open2` which equates to, player 'Red' has '2' streaks, and '2' open sides to it.
+This is good because it will allow us to

 ```js